TilmanNeumann/java-math-library/README.md

 ## Getting Started

-Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project, and add the jars from the lib-folder to your classpath.
+Clone the repository and import it into your IDE.
+If you do not use the Maven build you might need to add the jars from the lib-folder to your classpath.

-You will need <strong>Java 10</strong> or higher for the project to compile.
-(Java 10 is required to support intrinsics for Math.multiplyHigh())
+You will need Java 8 for the project to compile, but <strong>it is strongly recommended to use Java 10 or above</strong> because that will enable faster intrinsics, e.g. for Math.multiplyHigh().

 There is no documentation and no support, so you should be ready to start exploring the source code.